TorchedSammy/torchedsammy.github.io/content/blog/advancing-aster-and-creating-a-script-language.md

 I say that Aster being more capable and powerful than others in the small scope of what it does is a win for me.

-"Asterscript" (as an unofficial name) is designed to be easy to parse (hopefully).
+"Asterscript" (as an unofficial name) is designed to a (hopefully) easy to parse language for our shell.
 Any lone identifier is a command, and whatever after it are the arguments.
-This makes it pluggable as is for our shell, exactly like shell script.
+This makes it pluggable as is for our use in a terminal shell.

 Here's a demo:
 ```